ccatto/chriscattodotcom/README.md

 * 1st update in June 2024.
 2nd small

+* 012 is branch chriscatto.com version 1.2.2 updated Next to v15 & eslint; also neon db was deleted I think since it was free & not used;

 - using @next/third-parties for GA4.
 - using "react-syntax-highlighter": "^15.5.0", && @types/react-syntax-highlighter for syntax highlighting
 - using pg package v^8.11.5 for postgresql